 Your smart meter is a two-way digital communication device that is located at your home or small business to measure the amount of electricity you use.
-Smart meters open up a range of options to help you to understand and manage your consumption and costs.

 How does my smart meter work?